 The secret to Jim's success is consistency.
 The Jim's team just keeps doing the same thing that Jim did.
 Today, the folks at Jims still provide the same level of consistency and commitment.
 Many have followed in the footsteps of several generations of family members.
 They're serving customers who are the fifth or sixth generation.
 Those who move away revisit.
 Word of mouth has created the market.
 Although the steel industry left the area and there was a deep recession, Jim's has shown at least a 10% business increase each year.

-Al Damianos is unbelievable.
-After a well-rounded career as a pool shark, a great dancer, WW2 serviceman in the US Air Force (stationed in London); a job stint in Alice, Texas; paying his dues in the steel mill, working for a glass company and selling insurance, he somewhat reluctantly joined his father fulltime at Jim's in 1953 and took over in 1959 when Jim passed away.
-He manages to keep everyone hopping and supplies them with an incredible foray of jokes.
+Al Damianos will be remembered as the heart and soul of Jim’s.
+He managed, greeted customers, and told jokes until he passed away on September 28, 2017 at the age of 97.
+He was a great dancer and enjoyed a well-rounded career as a pool shark, WW2 serviceman in the US Air Force (stationed in London and in Texas), and steel worker.
+After working for a glass company and selling insurance, he somewhat reluctantly joined his father in 1953 to work in the restaurant full time.
+When Jim passed away in 1959, Al ran the business.
+He managed to keep everyone hopping and supplied them with an incredible foray of jokes.

-Gus Damianos and Brian Homoki, brother and nephew respectively of Al and Syl, were both instrumental in maintaining the family business.
+The late Gus Damianos and Brian Homoki were instrumental in maintaining the family business.
 Gus had a great job as a crane operator in the National Tube mill and joined Al in the store following Jim’s passing.
 Gus also was a fine commercial artist.
-Juliette's son, Brian, started at Jim’s in the early 70’s with a dream to stay forever and be joined later by his son, Frank.
+Brian started at Jim’s in the early 70’s, worked there for over 30 years, and planned to stay forever (and be joined later by his son, Frank).
 Unfortunately, both Gus and Brian lost the battle of life at early ages.
 We miss them very much.